equwal/LispBrain/README.md

 Some nonprintable ASCII characters such as START OF HEADER are represented with acronyms.
 See the following example, which also shows the use of a comment in brainfuck code
 - \> (interpret "+.
 Print a SOH -. reset and print a NULL")
+-
 SOH

 NIL

 #TODO:
 Fix the following major issues:
- - Small numbers of nested loops overflow the stack, probably due to overuse of recursion.
+ - Small numbers of nested loops overflow the stack, mostly due the the function interpret-fuck-aux, which is not tail recursive.
 This should be the first priority.
  - Some printable characters are represented using acronyms.
 Just print them instead.